 Of course, the most traditional way to earn extra income is by taking a part-time job.
 That can be a grind, but it may be worth doing for six months or one year to help kickstart your debt payoff effort.
 Earning an extra $500 a month for six months will give you $3,000 to pay off debt.

 The easiest way to accelerate debt payoff – even without increasing your income – is to apply windfalls to your debt balances.
 For example, by using your income tax refund or a bonus check to pay off debt, you’ll be able to move the process forward, even without earning any additional income.

 I alluded to this above, but it’s critical that you be realistic about how quickly you can pay off your debt.
 Dave Ramsey speaks of “gazelle-like intensity” when it comes to getting out of debt.
 That’s a great image, but we need to be careful.

 To me, balance is important in all aspects of life, including finances.
 As a result, my wife and I invested in retirement accounts and our emergency fund while we paid down our debt.
 While this meant it took us a bit longer to get out of debt, it also helped us develop the habits of saving and investing, and it provided a solid financial foundation for our family.

-One tool that many found helpful in paying down debt was Ready for Zero, though they shut down last year.
-Luckily, there are still programs such as the Goals feature within Mint.com, which can help you track your progress along your debt-free journey.
+There are still programs such as the goals feature within Mint.com, which can help you track your progress along your debt-free journey.
 This can help you make a plan to get out of debt, see where you stand, and calculate your payoff date(s).
 All of this can help you get out of debt faster.

 If you want to learn about the above topics in more detail, here are some additional resources to help you tackle your debt: